 So, when I list each comic’s credits in the articles to follow, it will often state “Writer: Stan Lee (with Jack Kirby),” indicating that Kirby may have had a hand in the writing of the story.
 Ditto for Ditko.
 2

 For artists, the first name is the man who designed, laid out, and drew the pages in pencil.
-The second name is the person who inked those pencilled pages with brush and quill.
-When the same artist inked his own pencilled pages, his name is listed twice.
+The second name is the person who inked those penciled pages with brush and quill.
+When the same artist inked his own penciled pages, his name is listed twice.

 Yeah yeah yeah.
 I was an addled teenaged boy addicted to comic books.
 Marvel comic books.
 So for this article I have prepared a ridiculous Addiction Level (AL); his is a grade that indicates my personal response to each individual series.
 It is a combination of things: the character, the story line, and the art.
 The grade is an overall response to the combination.
 Great characters like Captain America received lackluster scripts (Lee and Kirby) accompanied by solid if uninspired art (Kirby).